Sacramento Highway 99 Closure Now In Place: How To Get Around It

 SACRAMENTO (CBS13) — Don’t get caught off guard!
-The long closure of Highway 99 will be in place through early Wednesday morning.
+The long closure of Highway 99 is in place through early Wednesday morning.

 When